MLOps-OpenAPI/arch-diagrams/use-cases/21-model-monitoring.md

     %% Note: You could have done this above, but I find this to be cleaner and easier to manage

     A1[Runtime events]
-    style A1 fill:green
+    style A1 fill:blue

     A2[Alert thresholds]
-    style A2 fill:green
+    style A2 fill:blue

     A3[System resource events]
-    style A3 fill:green
+    style A3 fill:blue

-    A4[Logging Level]
+    A4[Logging level]
-    style A4 fill:green
+    style A4 fill:blue

     B((Model monitoring))
     style B fill:#660066